-You don’t have to be a budding sous chef to appreciate a great set of cookware or a shiny new sous pot or cast iron pan.
-The right cookware can elevate your kitchen game, helping you grill a choice cut of steak, steam your vegetables to perfection, or make an amazing sauce.
+You don’t have to be a budding sous chef to appreciate a great set of cookware.
+Anyone who cooks will love a shiny new sous pot or cast-iron pan.
+The right cookware elevates your kitchen game, making it easy to grill a choice cut of steak, steam your vegetables to perfection, or create an amazing sauce.

-There are different types of cookware, and which you choose will depend on the way you like to cook.
-Cast iron is the way to go for many chefs who like the versatility of pan to table.
+There are different types of cookware.
+Which type of cookware you choose will depend on the way you like to cook.
+Cast iron is the way to go for many chefs who like the versatility of pan-to-table because you can put a cast iron pan in the oven.
 Stainless steel is great for induction ovens, and non-stick is the pan of choice for someone who wants to quickly flip a pancake or cook up an egg.
-There’s also a variety of pots for sauces, stews, and soups.
+There are also a variety of pots for sauces, stews, and soups.

 If you’re ready for a whole new set of cookware, you won’t need to take an inventory of your existing pieces.
-If you do have a great set already, you can choose to add to your own set by upgrading to copper cookware, adding a set of cast iron pots and pans, or choosing a few non-stick frying pans.
+If you already have a great set, you can choose to add to it by upgrading to copper cookware, adding a set of cast iron pots and pans, or choosing a few non-stick frying pans.

 Matching your cookware to your existing cooktop

-Just like there are different types of cookware, there are different types of cooktops to use your cookware on.
+Just like there are different types of cookware, there are different types of cooktops you can cook with.
 Choosing the right cookware for your cooktop can help you cook more efficiently.

 Glass or ceramic cooktop